 - In the backstory of Chrono Crusade, Rosette constantly dragged her brother, Joshua, out to play in the forest near the orphanage where they lived because she was afraid that Father Remington would split them up by taking Joshua to the Magdalene Order and leave her behind.
-Joshua himself wasn't quite as bothered by the idea of having to split up with Rosette if it meant learning how to control his healing powers.
+Joshua himself wasn't quite as bothered by the idea of having to split up with Rosette, because he wanted to learn how to control his healing powers.
 Additionally, his powers didn't heal himself— he was often sickly and was afraid of Rosette having to put her life on hold to take care of him.

 - In the backstory to Monster, the Lieberts only wanted to adopt Johan, but he insisted that they take his twin sister as well.
 They picked the wrong one.

-- In Yu-Gi-Oh!, Mokuba recounts how everyone wanted to adopt Seto since he was a genius, but he refused to go without him.
+- In Yu-Gi-Oh!, Mokuba Kaiba recounts how everyone wanted to adopt his brother Seto Kaiba since he was a genius, but he refused to go without him.
 Katsuya Jonouchi / Joey Wheeler and Shizuka Kawai / Serenity Wheeler also attempt this in their backstory, but are unsuccessful.

 - The siblings from Maze Megaburst Space who takes their desire NOT to be split up to quite a... unique solution